binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 ## 4. SSM Risks that Solution Causes {#starting-with-the-30000-foot-view-risks-that-solution-causes}

 This is really dependent on the solution(s) you discover.
-Often there will be new risks that mitigation techniques introduced.
-We will work through many possibilities in following chapters.
+Often there will be new risks that the mitigation techniques introduce.
+We will work through many possibilities in the following chapters.

 * Make sure before you test that you have written permission for all the areas that you are about to test, documenting what could possibly go wrong.
 * Make sure you have backups and that they work.